ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 ## Create CheckForPlayer Script

 Create a new script called **CheckForPlayer**.
 This script will be placed inside the **Bad Platform** and **Good Platform**.
-It will handle checking if a player has entered the trigger volume, and react based on the type of platform it is in.
+It will handle checking if a player has entered the trigger volume and react based on the type of platform it is in.

 In **Project Content** select the **CheckForPlayer** script, and add 2 new custom properties.